LiamJCates/Programming-Notes/C++/CodeExamples/Interview/Questions/Inheritance.md

 Answer: error

-'protected' members of base class will be inherited as 'protected' members of derived class in 'public' inheritance. 'protected' members cannot be directly accessed by an object.
+'protected' members of base class will be inherited as 'protected' members of derived class in 'public' inheritance. 'protected' members cannot be directly accessed by an object and are only available to the objects member functions.